 Puppies are adorable even if they are big or small.
 Having a puppy is great, full of fun, and takes a lot of responsibility.
 Your puppy aged four-month-old is curious, clumsy, absolutely cute, and full of affection.
-At the age of four months, it is one of the cutest ages.
+And despite being at their cutest age, a 4-month-old puppy is perfect to train.

 Note: Don’t punish your four-month-old puppy because it will only create a negative effect on your puppy’s psyche, particularly since they are sensitive in this period of development.